 - Polyethylene injected liner.
 This liner is heat-molded into the cap using PVC-free virgin polyethylene.
 As a flexible lining material featuring superior mechanical sealing under pressure, polyethylene injected liner offers an ideal solution for medium-term storage.

 - Saranex™ liner.
 Specially designed for STELVIN capping technology, this FDA approved liner features one layer of low-density expanded polyethylene foam with SX film on both sides.
 Products with a slight sensitivity to oxygen may benefit from this lining material.

 - Saran™ tin liner.
 This liner is FDA-approved and used with STELVIN capping technology.
 It offers a single layer of low-density EPE and two LDPE layers, followed by aluminum foil layers and a PET film barrier.
 The strong oxygen barrier created by this liner makes it ideal for wine or spirits that do not require aging.

-Cap Lining Applications
+Container Cap Liner Material Applications

 A variety of products use liner materials in their caps and lids, such as: